-It is seen from (1.1) that coating Brownian noise can be reduced, in principle by i) reducing temperature T - note that this requires suitable modeling of the temperature dependence of the material loss angles entering in the formula for φ_c (see Chs.
-4 and 8 in this book); ii) increasing the beam-width w (see the broad discussions in (O'Shaughnessy, 2006; Galdi et al., 2007), and Ch.
-13 of Harry et al (2012)); iii) reducing the coating loss angle, by selecting and/or synthesizing low-loss materials (see Chs.
-4 and 6 of this book), and/or optimizing the coating layers' thicknesses, under a prescribed reflectance (Agresti et al., 2006).
-More radical alternative mirror-design potentially capable of yielding substantial noise reduction, e.g., cavity-backed mirrors (Khalili, 2005) and coating free mirrors (Gössler et al., 2007) are still under investigation.

-All these strategies (which are not mutually exclusive) have been explored during the last few years with varying degree of success, and are discussed in detail in the companion Chapters of this Book.
+It is seen from (1.1) that coating Brownian noise can be reduced, in principle by 7 i) reducing temperature T - note that this requires suitable modeling of the temperature dependence of the material loss angles entering in the formula for φ_c - (see Chs.
+4 and 8 in Harry et al (2012)); ii) increasing the beam-width w - see the broad discussions in (O'Shaughnessy, 2006; Galdi et al., 2007), and Ch.
+13 in Harry et al (2012); iii) reducing the coating loss angle, by selecting and/or synthesizing low-loss materials - see Chs.
+4 and 6 in Harry et al (2012), and/or optimizing the coating layers' thicknesses, under a prescribed reflectance (Agresti et al., 2006).
+All these strategies (which are not mutually exclusive) have been explored during the last few years with varying degree of success.
+Attention will be focused here on coating layers' thickness optimization, which has

-5This limiting form appears in (Harry et al., 2002), eq.
+$^{^5} This$ limiting form appears in (Harry et al., 2002), eq.
 (23) with a misprint, an omitted \perp suffix on the denominator of the second term in round brackets.

-$^{^{6}}$ Another derivation, where the coating materials (assumed isotropic) are characterized in terms of their complex shear and bulk moduli has been proposed by Y. Chen et al. (Hong et al., 2009).
+6Another derivation, where the coating materials (assumed isotropic) are characterized in terms of their complex shear and bulk moduli has been proposed by Y. Chen et al. (Hong et al., 2009).